multirobot-use/inspection_trajectory_planning/README.md

 **Note**: It is important to mention that, if you want to change the tab of the tmux, you have to press Ctrl + B + *number of desired tab*.
 Also, if you want to close the whole tmux session, you have to put *tmux kill-server* on any of the tabs.

-In case that the installation did not go well, try to reinstall.

 ## How to launch simulations and experiments
 There are two ways to launch the simulations: simulation-oriented and experiment-oriented; but only one way to launch the experiments in real life: experiment-oriented.